-The Wolper Law Firm is currently investigating claims against Joel Flaningan, a former Financial Advisor at NY Life Securities in Fort Wayne, Indiana.
+The Wolper Law Firm, P.A. is currently investigating claims against Joel Flaningan, a former Financial Advisor at NY Life Securities in Fort Wayne, Indiana.
 Joel Flaningan has been in the securities industry since the 2010.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on May 10, 2018, Joel Flaningan was discharged by NY Life Securities for allegedly selling unregistered securities issued by the fraudulent Woodbridge Mortgage Investment Fund.
 Specifically, it is alleged: